A Project of West Passage Action

 QSS's consultant argued — and RIDEM agreed — that because the word "pyrolysis" does not appear by name in federal or state regulations governing incineration and sludge treatment, the facility could be classified as a minor source, even though it would process over 158 tons of sewage sludge per day.
 This single classification decision is what allowed the entire project to be permitted without the public ever being notified.
 The lawsuit argues this interpretation was legally incorrect — and that it stripped residents of their constitutional right to participate in the process.

-• QSS's existing facility was not built as permitted RIDEM's own technical review document reveals that QSS's existing wood-chip pyrolysis plant at Quonset was not constructed according to the approved permit design — and thermal oxidizer efficiency could not be measured because emissions entering the oxidizer could not be quantified.
-RIDEM waived the testing requirement rather than enforcing the permit.
+• According to RIDEM's own documents, QSS's existing facility was not built as permitted RIDEM's own technical review document reveals that QSS's existing wood-chip pyrolysis plant at Quonset was not constructed according to the approved permit design — and thermal oxidizer efficiency could not be measured because emissions entering the oxidizer could not be quantified.
+According to the same document, RIDEM waived the testing requirement rather than enforcing the permit.

 • Regional sludge magnet — who pays the price?
 The proposed facility has capacity 50% greater than the Woonsocket incinerator it would replace — which currently serves 30 municipalities and commercial customers.
 With Maine, Connecticut, and Massachusetts all restricting land application of biosolids, the Northeast faces a sludge disposal crisis.
 North Kingstown could become a regional dumping ground, with no public input on that decision.

-• Proximity to schools, neighborhoods, and the Bay Rep. Finkelman has introduced legislation to ban industrial pyrolysis facilities within one mile of a school — a threshold that would stop this project.
+• Proximity to schools, neighborhoods, and the Bay Rep. Finkelman has introduced HB 8431 to ban industrial pyrolysis facilities within one mile of a school — a threshold that would stop this project.
+Town Manager Mollis has noted the site is within two miles of three schools and early childhood development centers.
 The facility would also sit near Narragansett Bay, raising groundwater and aquifer contamination concerns.

 • Global safety record Pyrolysis facilities have experienced fires, explosions, and deaths in Denmark (2020, 2021), Finland (2014), Russia (2012), India (2014, 2011), Germany (1998), South Korea (multiple incidents 2010–2021), Indiana (2020–2022), and Texas (2023).